magenta-aps/OpenDESK/documentation/README.md

 now build the project and update any newly added dependencies
 ```
 npm update
-npm i  // (press 3 when you are prompted)
+npm i  // (You might be prompted to enter which version of a dependency you'd like to use)

-gulp local  // (to build the files - just press crtl d, to cancel the gulp server when its started)
+gulp build  // (to build the files.)
 ```

-finally change the user back restart the apache server
+finally exit back to your user shell then restart the apache server
 ```
+exit // exits from the 'magenta' user to the root shell
-exit // exits from being the 'flemming' user
+exit // exits from the 'root' shell you your user shell
 sudo service apache2 restart  // (you will be prompted for your own password)
 ```